Vortezz/Vortezz/README.md

 I'm a French 🥖 full-stack developer.
 I love creating web apps, Minecraft plugins, and mobile apps.
 I'm also an open-source enthusiast, and my goal is to provide ethical code 🌱.
 I enjoy learning new things and speaking English!

-I'm currently in an MPI* preparatory class for engineering schools at Louis-Le-Grand in Paris.
+I'm currently enrolled in the Ingénieur Polytechnicien Program at Ecole Polytechnique in Palaiseau (near Paris).
 Since 2022, I've also been the Java Lead at [@Ekalia](https://ekalia.fr/).

 ### Skills